6 Making tables in Markdown

 Joining with `by = join_by(G)`

-Finally, the easiest way to make a table is with the kable command.
+Again, the easiest way to make a nice clean table is with the kable command.

 knitr::kable( sdat, digits=2 )